YoeDistro/yoedistro.org/content/posts/2020-04-09_64-bit Kernels with 32-bit Userspace.md

     bitbake lib32-yoe-kiosk-imgae
 ```

-This should build a 64bit kernel and pure 32bit kiosk image witth all multilib
+This should build a 64bit kernel and pure 32bit kiosk image with all multilib
 settings in place such that 64bit kernel can boot into 32bit userspace

-# Building 64bit+32bit mixed Usespace Image
+# Building 64bit+32bit mixed Userspace Image

 Add needed 32bit applications to image via `IMAGE_INSTALL` in `local.conf`